morarupasukaru/temamemo/README.md

 ## Installation for github

-distribution command:
-ng build -prod --base-href / --deploy-url /temamemo ng build --prod --base-href /temamemo
+ng build --prod --base-href / --deploy-url temamemo/

 ## difficulty / estimation
 * should be manageable (depending of the scope)